ajdillhoff/personal-site/content/notes/gpu_pattern_stencils.md

 1. How many registers per thread are required for a 3D seven-point stencil, 3D nine-point stencil, and 3D 27-point stencil?
 2. How do convolutions relate to stencil patterns?
 Could you implement a stencil pattern using a convolution filter?
+3. When implementing any stencil, how much does the kernel benefit from loading values on the same row from shared memory?
+If they weren't in shared memory, would they be more likely to be read together in a DRAM burst?
+Try to verify this in the profiler.

 ## References